 The modern consumer, or digital native, craves a significant level of value from the brands in which they’re looking to invest – and as such, to gain consumer loyalty, businesses must reach out and talk to their customers on a personal level.
-That said, social media is one of the most powerful mediums on which to do so.
+Social platforms provide some of the most powerful, as well as sustainable, mediums on which to do so.

 What Are Social Media KPIs?

 Social media KPIs are values that measure the performance of social media marketing (SMM) campaigns.
 These metrics are utilized by marketing teams to assess their efforts in all critical areas of social media-based performance, including engagement and advertising.

 Like most digital marketing mediums, there are a number of KPI examples you can associate with these platforms – and if tracked, measured, and analyzed to their maximum capacity, social KPIs will help your business expand its commercial reach while increasing engagement, boosting revenue, and significantly improving your ROI.

 It’s possible to measure a wealth of KPIs for social media, from post engagements (likes, shares, etc.) to brand mentions and platform traffic, all through the use of a marketing dashboard (or social media KPI dashboard, as it’s also known).
 Ultimately, social media metrics – or social KPIs – should help you make informed marketing decisions based on insight and fact, in turn ensuring that you reach the right people at the right time and in the right way.

 KPIs for social media are generally focused on these 4 primary areas of marketing:

 - Leads: How many meaningful leads are your efforts generating?

 - Reach: How far are your posts traveling?

 - Engagement: How many people are interacting with your content.
 In which ways?